 There was a table of dough for kids to knead and cut, wool they could roll into yarn, coffee beans to grind, dress up clothes, wooden games, corn to smash into cornmeal, cream they could churn into butter, and so much more!

 After that, we headed to the barn to meet some animals.
 There was a cow available for kids to try their hand at milking.
 And a gentle horse available for little rides around the property.

 And the tour ended with learning about tools and getting to try out blacksmithing.

 EXPLORE MOUNT RAINIER NATIONAL PARK

-Of course, one of the best things to do in Mount Rainier with kids is actually exploring the mountain!
+Of course, one of the best things to do in Mt.
+Rainier National Park with kids is actually exploring the mountain!

 The Mount Rainier National Park is too huge to explore every inch, and surely not in one weekend.

 So, here’s what we did in 3.5 hours with our 5-year-old and 3-year-old:

 This is one of the first places you can stop after you enter Mount Rainier National Park.